madsjulia/Mads.jl/docs/src/Examples/ode/index.md

 #### Observations

-Synthetic observations are applied to constrain the ODE parameters
+Synthetic observations are applied to constrain the ODE parameters:

 ![](ode-match.png)